Should I pack the volt meter?

 The best and more likely scenario has the bear touching the polywire with its nose.
 That moist, bare skin will allow a relatively easy connection - “low voltage required.”

 But wild animals are unpredictable.
 If a furry body part hits the wire, hair will insulate the bear’s skin from the electrical charge.
 You’ll need more voltage.
-Pushing through 1/8” (3mm) fur requires about 5,000 V (the generally accepted ‘bare’ minimum rating for bear fence).
-However, it takes roughly 6,000 V for a Black Bear.
+Pushing through 1/8” (3mm) fur requires about 5,000 V (the generally accepted ‘bare’ minimum rating for a bear fence).
+However, it takes roughly 6,000 V to shock a Black Bear.

 Even so, dry conditions - on the bear and underpaw - can lower this potential.
 Without moisture, electricity can’t make the leap or get to the ground stake as easily.